shravan188/how-i-learnt-x-in-y-days/data_engineer_bootcamp_dataexpertio.md

 ## Day P + 2
-## Duration : 2 hours
+## Duration : 2.5 hours

 ### Learnings
 * Learnt the fundamental terms used in Kafka

 * Messages : The unit of data within Kafka is called a message.

+* Event : What is called "event" in the streaming context (if we speak about Kafka Streams API) is a "message" in the normal Kafka usage.

 * Kafka, at its core, only transfers data in byte format.
 There is no data verification that’s being done at the Kafka cluster level.
 In fact, Kafka doesn’t even know what kind of data it is sending or receiving; whether it is a string or integer

-* Topic : Named stream of records.
+* Topic : Named stream of records/collection of messages.
 Kafka topics are categories used to organize messages, and are analogous to tables in a database or folders in a filesystem

 * Partitioning : A single topic log is broken into multiple logs, each of which can live on a separate node in the Kafka cluster, and this is known as partitioning.
 This allows Kafka to be scalable, because if there was no partitioning, then a topic would be constrained to live entirely on one node, and would be limited to the size of that node.
 Partitions allow a topic's log to scale beyond a size that will fit on a single server (a broker) and act as the unit of parallelism.
 Hence Kafka is a distributed system, as it can handle multiple partitions stored across multiple nodes.